Tim Sneller

-Timothy P. Sneller (born June 20, 1956) is an American politician, who has served in the Michigan House of Representatives since 2017, representing the 50th District as a member of the United States Democratic Party.
+Timothy P. Sneller (June 20, 1956 – July 11, 2024) was an American politician who served in the Michigan House of Representatives from 2017 to 2022, representing the 50th District as a member of the United States Democratic Party.

 Prior to his election to the legislature, Sneller worked on the legislative staffs of various state representatives and senators in the Genesee County area.

 He was first elected in the 2016 elections, and was reelected to a second term in office in 2018.
 In his first term in office he introduced a bill to ban non-therapeutic debarking of dogs, and was a supporter of Adam Zemke's bill to ban LGBT conversion therapy.